 IRIS dampers are a brilliantly simple solution for fast and exact measurement, balance and control of airflow.
 They are ideal for supply and exhaust tracking control, individual comfort control, and any space requiring accurate airflow regulation.
-Applications for IRIS dampers include office buildings, pharmaceuticals, clean room environments, and laboratories.
-Its unique design allows for airflow to be measured and controlled at a single station, thus saving time and money in initial installation and commissioning, and those applications requiring air balance on a regular basis.
+For example, office buildings, pharmaceuticals, clean room environments, and laboratories are applications suitable for IRIS dampers.
+Its unique design allows for airflow to be measured and controlled at a single station.
+As a result, it saves time and money in initial installation and commissioning, and those applications requiring air balance on a regular basis.

 Some applications may require a fully closed damper.
 For those requiring a 100% shutoff, a positive seal option is available on sizes 4″ through 12″, in both galvanized and stainless steel IRIS dampers.

 The calibration accuracy of an IRIS damper during disturbance free airflow is 5%.
 However, when an IRIS damper is installed near duct fittings, measurement accuracy may be affected.
 For optimum operation and airflow control, the chart (Figure 1) indicates the recommended distances between an IRIS damper and duct elbows, tees and transitions.
 From the chart, to achieve the airflow accuracy, m2, distance Lmin defines the minimum distance separating an IRIS damper from the fitting.

 Airflow, pressure drop, and sound requirements are the criteria to consider when applying an IRIS damper.
 The IRIS damper represents a resistance to airflow in a duct, as do the duct and fittings.
 Selecting an IRIS damper is simple.
 In the case of an existing duct, choose an IRIS damper to match the duct size.